LeiWangR/leiwangr.github.io/_projects/projects.md

 Further challenging issues including the label errors and noisy ground truths, and the labeling process for video contents is even more labor-intensive and tedious.
 Many video data optimisation methods have been proposed in the literature for training robust video models, for example, video data augmentation is widely used in video model training.
 Generic video augmentation uses some basic video transformations such as geometric, color space, temporal, erasing and mixing, e.g., video data augmentation via temporal cropping.
 However, these augmentation methods are still unable to address the video data quality issues as they simply create a large number of diverse video contents with different focuses which still highly rely on the quality of original video data.
 In this research project, we aim to explore video data optimisation techniques that are able to improve the model performance for downstream video processing tasks such as human action recognition and anomaly detection.
 We also explore (i) the influence of training videos on the prediction of a test video (ii) how each individual training video affect the generalisation ability of a model and (iii) do we need all the video data in the training set or shall we drop unfavorable video samples and how. -->

-<h3>Project 4: Bachelor & Honours Research Project <font color="red">[Ongoing]</font></h3>

-I am a [registered ANU Higher Degree Research (HDR) supervisor](https://services.anu.edu.au/research-support/hdr-supervision-development/hdr-supervision-registration-and-renewal/hdr-1) (registration is valid until 31 December 2025).

-If you are an ANU undergraduate seeking an Honors research project, please note that I typically accept a maximum of two Honors students each year to ensure high-quality supervision, and I prefer 24-unit projects.

-If you are an ANU master's student seeking individual projects, I require candidates to have a solid research background, a strong GPA, and proficient coding skills.
-Additionally, it is important that you have adequate time available for research.

 <h2>Research Grant / Funding</h2>